 Some of the types of feed that you can give to your ducklings are hay, grain, Snail, small fish, pelleted feed, and mealworms.
 Hay is a great source of roughage and it can help the ducks to keep themselves healthy.

-Grain is also a good source for grain for your ducks, but it is slightly different than hay in this case.
+Grain is also a good source of grain for your ducks, but it is slightly different than hay in this case.
 Grain does not come with many nutrients as hay does, but it tends to keep the ducks more active and alert than they would be without food.

 Select breeds of ducks for farming: